 It is a colorless gas with a very foul odor.
 It is toxic to humans.
 It can be deadly at sufficient quantities.
 H2S is soluble in water and alcohol.

-H2S has the very unpleasant odor of rotten eggs.
+H2S has a very unpleasant odor of rotten eggs.

 H2S is highly flammable and explosive.
 When H2S burns it produces other toxic gases.
 The explosive range is much higher than exposure limits.